TianbiZhang/DED_Capturing_Scripts/README.md

 In addition. it is strongly suggested that you install PIXET Pro outside ``Program Files`` (or directories where you need admin priviliges).

 The Python library for the DED, pypixet, is already included in the PIXET Pro installation.
 The python wrapper for SmarAct (MCS; originally in C++) is included in this project and are available on the SmarAct website as well.

+Additional python packages needed:

+- `asynctkinter` for the sequential capture GUI.